iikerm/tigr-fnaf/README.md

 # tigr-fnaf

+This is a project made for fun / class project by the 3 contributors of this repo

 In order to play, download the ZIP file for this branch and decompress it.
 This game will only run in Linux (Specifically tested in Ubuntu/LUbuntu)